Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 Step 4 — Medical visa and travel planning

 We obtain a hospital invitation letter for your e-Medical Visa application.
 Most nationalities are approved within 72 hours.
-You can bring one companion on an Attendant Visa.
 We advise on flights, hotel options near the hospital, and what to bring with you.

 Step 5 — Arrival, surgery and recovery